not-na/packetmq/docs/source/packetmq.rst

       Calls :py:meth:`Peer.run()` in another thread.

       This call does not block, but you will still need to call :py:meth:`Peer.stop()`\ , else your program will continue running infinitely.

+      If the main loop is started using this method, spawning subprocesses via twisted will not work, because their termination cannot be detected.

    .. py:method:: stop():